How to constrain warm dark matter with the Lyman $\alpha$ forest: Warm dark matter and Lyman- forest

+The presence of the cut-off in the high resolution data does not mean, however, that warm dark matter with $\lambda_\dm \sim \lambda_F$ has been discovered!
+Indeed, several thermal effects may prevent {\sc hi} from following dark matter distribution at small scales.
+These effects are \emph{degenerate} with that of warm darm matter.
+This makes the derivation of robust WDM bounds from the high resolution Lyman-$\alpha$ data problematic, as we will discuss in details below.

+\myparagraph{Doppler broadening.} Intergalactic medium (IGM) is heated during reionization.
+The temperature of the intergalactic medium depends on the density and follows the \emph{temperature-density relation} \citep{hui1999}:

+where $\rho$ is the matter density of a small patch of the Universe and $\bar\rho$ is the background matter density.
+Both parameters $T_0$ and $\gamma$ are functions of redshift.
+The non-zero temperature and thus the Maxwellian velocities of the gas particles cause the Doppler broadening of the absorption lines.
+This introduces its own cutoff in the flux power spectrum.
+The temperature of the gas, and hence the scale of the Doppler (temperature) broadening, $\lambda_b$ is not accurately known \citep[see e.g.][]{Garzilli:2015iwa, Rorai18}, especially at redshifts $z\gtrsim 5$ \citep{hui2003,bolton2010,becker2011,bolton2012,Lidz:2014jxa,Walther:2017cir,Walther:2018pnn}.
+Therefore, in deriving WDM bounds one marginalizes over $T_0(z)$ and $\gamma(z)$.

-Many particle physics candidates can play the role of warm dark matter (including sterile neutrinos~\cite{Boyarsky:2018tvu}, axinos~\cite{Covi:2001nw,Choi:2013lwa}, gravitinos~\cite{Moroi:1993mb}).
-In this work by ``WDM'' we refer to a specific class where DM is produced in thermal equilibrium, and then freezes out -- \textit{(warm) thermal relics} or ``thermal WDM''~\cite{Bode:2000gq}.
-In this case there is a one-to-one relation between {$\lambda_{\dm}$} and the DM particle mass, $m_{\wdm}$ ({$\lambda_{\dm} \propto m_\wdm^{-4/3}$}), see \textit{e.g.}\ \cite{Boyarsky:2008mt}.
-Although ``thermal WDM'' does not correspond to any specific particle physics model\footnote{Thermal WDM particles would have decoupled much earlier than the ordinary neutrinos.
-As a result their number density would exceed that of cosmic neutrinos ($n_\wdm \gg \unit[112]{cm^{-3}}$).
-For fermionic DM, whose mass obeys the Tremaine-Gunn bound~\cite{Tremaine79}, $m_\wdm \gtrsim \unit[300]{eV}$~\cite{Boyarsky:2008ju} this would mean a matter density too large, as compared to $\rho_\dm$ and significant entropy dilution needs to be arranged in order to reconsile the density of thermal WDM particles with observations, see \textit{e.g.,}\ \cite{Bezrukov:2009th}.} parametrization is often chosen when deriving WDM constraints.
+The high resolution HIRES/MIKE data were used to derive Lyman-$\alpha$ constraints by \citet{Viel13}.
+Assuming a particular family of reionization histories \citep{haardt2001,Haardt12} combined with a powerlaw ansatz for the $T_0(z)$ for $3 \le z \le 6$, the constrain $m_\wdm \ge 3.3$~keV was found.\footnote{In this work by ``WDM'' we refer to a specific class where DM is produced in thermal equilibrium, and then freezes out -- \textit{(warm) thermal relics} or ``thermal WDM''~ \citep{Bode:2000gq}.
+In this case there is a one-to-one relation between {$\lambda_{\dm}$} and the DM particle mass, $m_{\wdm}$ ({$\lambda_{\dm} \propto m_\wdm^{-4/3}$}), \citep[see e.g.][]{Boyarsky:2008mt}.
+Although ``thermal WDM'' does not correspond to any specific particle physics model, such a parametrization of WDM is often chosen when deriving constraints.
+We use it in our paper to faciliate comparison with other works.} This would correspond to the cutoff scale $\lambda_{\rm dm} \lesssim 30$~ckpc.

-The formation of structures in WDM is suppressed for perturbations of comoving size $\lesssim \lambda_\dm $ \citep{Adhikari:2016bei}.
-However, once overdensities of scales $\sim \lambda_\dm$ reach critical threshold, the nonlinear process quickly brings WDM power spectrum close to its CDM counterpart at these scales.
-Therefore, the most discriminating power between CDM and WDM lies at small scales.
-One of the promising tools to measure this difference is the \textit{Lyman-$\alpha$ forest method}~\cite{Hansen01,Viel05,Viel06,Seljak06,Boyarsky09a,Viel13,Garzilli:2015bha,Baur16,baur2017,Garzilli18}.